CeriW/Blood-of-Lathander-BG3-arduino-lights/README.md

 ### Battery life

 As described in the brief above, battery life was important.
 ChatGPT told me my LEDs should be able to run just fine for 8.5-9 hours based on the code and battery capacity I'd given it.
 Not one to take ChatGPT at its word, I charged my battery overnight and set the thing going one morning to see what would happen.
-I abandoned the test after 12 hours and it was still going strong.
+After 12 hours the LEDs were still going strong and I abandoned the test, satisfied.

 ### Number of LEDs